pushcx/opinionated-forum/README.markdown

 Opinionated Rails Forum
 =======================

-This is a rails-based forum engine with some strong opinions:
+This is a Rails-based forum engine with some strong opinions:

  - Authentication is OpenID, creates new profile if needed
  - There are no forums/subforums